 - SRAM: Static RAM or SRAM keeps the data as long as power is supplied to the system.
 SRAM uses Sequential circuits like a flip-flop to store a bit and hence need not be periodically refreshed.
 SRAM is expensive and hence only used where speed is the utmost priority.

 Content of primary memory may or may not vanish when power is lost depending on if it is stored in RAM or ROM.

-- Content of ROM is non-volatile in nature, they are stored even when power is lost.
+- The content of ROM is non-volatile in nature, they are stored even when power is lost.

-- Content of RAM is volatile in nature, it vanishes when power is lost.
+- The content of RAM is volatile in nature, it vanishes when power is lost.

 When cache memory comes into existence?